ares-b/dv_test/README.md

 It is recommended to use **Poetry** to manage dependencies and run the script.
 If you don't have Poetry installed, follow the [Poetry installation guide](https://python-poetry.org/docs/#installation).

-Run with the command:

 ```bash
 poetry run dv_strategies -f /path/to/your/dv_tree_file.txt
 ```

 ### Alternative Setup (Without Poetry)
-If you prefer not to use Poetry, make sure you have Python 3.12 installed, then you can run the script directly:
+If you prefer not to use Poetry, make sure you have Python 3.12 installed.

 ```bash
 python process_dv_tree.py -f /path/to/your/dv_tree_file.txt